 babassu and avocado oil are medium,

 castor and linseed oil are heavy.

 For my formulations, I try to use a representative oil of each category, of course in different % according to the goal of the cream.
-For example: if I want to prepare an oil-free skin cream, I will use more ‘really light’ oil than butter.
+For example: if I want to prepare an oil-free skin lotion, I will use more ‘really light’ oil than butter.

 Read the ingredients you should have to start with DIY by clicking here.